-I personally am tired of always hearing someone use Japan’s suicide rate to demean him in some way.
-In people’s minds, Japan is the country where people commit suicide the most, and it is in 18th position in the world ranking.
-And luckily, each year the rate of suicides in Japan has decreased.
+I personally am tired of always hearing someone use Japan's suicide rate to demean him in some way.
+In people's minds, Japan is the country where people commit suicide the most, 18th position in the world ranking.
+And luckily, each year the suicide rate in Japan has been decreasing.

 I will separate this article by questions and topics, to facilitate navigation we will leave an index below:

 Japan is not the country with the highest number of suicides

 I made it clear that each year Japan loses positions in the suicide ranking, and at the time I wrote this article it is in 18th.
 Some countries like South Korea and North are in the top 5.
 Our neighboring Guyana has a gigantic rate becoming the first in the ranking of suicides in proportion.

 European countries famous for being peaceful like Poland, Hungary and Belgium have a higher suicide rate than Japan.
 Other countries with a higher suicide rate than Japan are Russia, Ukraine, South Korea, Angola, Mongolia and the first place goes to Sri Lanka.

 According to different surveys and rankings, in the year 2017, Japan's suicide rate was around 17-19 per 100,000 inhabitants (about 60 per day).
 It is a very low number when compared to 35 for every 100,000 inhabitants of Sri Lanka.
 Yet Japan is always cited as an example, why?

 Why was Japan famous for its suicides?